What needs permission in a Conservation Area?

 The special character of conservation areas means that the control of development is stricter than in other areas.
 This means that:

-• the siting, scale, height, form, details and building materials will all need to be carefully chosen
+- the position, size, height, shape and building materials must be carefully chosen

-In Conservation Areas, permission is needed for activities in the list below.
-This is in addition to normal planning controls.
+In Conservation Areas, permission is needed for projects in the list below in addition to normal planning controls.

-The guidelines given below are subject to changes based on specific proposals.
-It is always recommended you seek our Pre-application advice before commencing any work to your property to clarify whether or not planning permission is required.
+The guidelines below may be applied differently depending on the specific proposal.
+It is recommended you get Pre-application advice before starting any work to see whether or not planning permission is required.
 Works carried out without the relevant planning permission will be liable to enforcement action.

 Conservation area guidance on repairs and alterations